mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 There are many categories in each category type.
 Some argue that the Category Type is actually a higher-level organization but in practice, following the *Categories*, *Families*, and *Types* organization system is easier to understand and remember.

 {% capture api_note %}
-In Revit API, all the built-in categories are represented by the {% include api_type.html type='Autodesk.Revit.DB.BuiltInCategory' title='DB.BuiltInCategory' %} enumeration and all the built-in category types are represented by the {% include api_type.html type='Autodesk.Revit.DB.CategoryType' title='DB.CategoryType' %} enumeration.
+In Revit API, all the built-in categories are represented by the {% include api_type.html type='Autodesk.Revit.DB.BuiltInCategory' title='DB.BuiltInCategory' %} enumeration and all the built-in category types are represented by the {% include api_type.html type='Autodesk.Revit.DB.CategoryType' title='DB.CategoryType' %} enumeration
 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}